gurverm/svg-logo-maker/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This command line application intakes user input to generate a logo and save it as an SVG file.
+This command line application takes user input to generate a logo and save it as an SVG file.
 The application prompts the user to choose a color, shape, and text for  their desired logo.

 ## Table of Contents
 1. [Installation](#installation)